-Adoptive T cell Transfer model
+Adoptive T Cell Transfer Model

-Flow cytometry analysis ex vivo allows examination of the OT-I or OT-II population, proliferation of these cells can be tracked by examining dilution of a dye such as cell trace violet and expression of effector molecules which are required for cytotoxic function of CD8 T cells such as Granzyme B can be measured.
-Cytokine profiles of cells can be measured ex vivo such as IL-2, IFNg and TNFa, this can be further validated by luminex analysis of cytokines in serum.
+Flow cytometry analysis ex vivo allows examination of the OT-I or OT-II population; proliferation of these cells can be tracked by examining dilution of a dye such as cell trace violet and expression of effector molecules which are required for cytotoxic function of CD8 T cells such as Granzyme B can be measured.
+Cytokine profiles of cells can be measured ex vivo such as IL-2, IFNg and TNFa.
+This can be further validated by luminex analysis of cytokines in serum.
 By examining surface markers on the cells, expression of your target molecule can be evaluated alongside expression of both inhibitory and co-stimulatory molecules which may influence the immune response.
-For the OT-II adoptive transfer system effects on T cell polarisation and production of regulatory cytokines or phenotypes, such as Foxp3 expression can be evaluated.
+For the OT-II adoptive transfer system effects on T cell polarization and production of regulatory cytokines or phenotypes, such as Foxp3 expression can be evaluated.

 - Cytokine profile (IL-2, IFNg)